-Amazon’s “The Grand Tour Game” links the company’s TV arm with video games and the cloud
+Amazon’s ‘The Grand Tour Game’ links the company’s TV arm with video games and the cloud

 Journalists who tried the demo this week said it was a decent reflection of the show’s humor, but lacked polish.
 Game news site IGN said the game was “decidedly average,” and “simply doesn’t compare” to the benchmarks set by racing game franchises like Microsoft’s “Forza.”

 Not to worry.
-As Amazonian’s like to say, it’s still Day One.
+As Amazonians like to say, it’s still Day One.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.